Amos47/2400/Chapter1/Ch01_Basics.md

 Indeed management guru Peter Drucker is quoted as having written: "There is nothing so useless as doing with great efficiently that which should not be done at all."
 Interestingly, he also wrote that: "Management is doing things right; leadership is doing the right things."
 And finally, "Doing the right thing is more important than doing the thing right."
 I'm with Drucker. <a class="underlined-link" href="https://www.entrepreneur.com/article/237484" target="_blank">Interested in Peter Drucker?</a>

 Paradoxically, technological progress is not measured in terms of impact on the actual *business process* of doing anything.
 Technological change impacts business process, but it’s impact is measured elsewhere.
 Though this sounds heretical, in the simplest terms, technological progress is measured not in terms of process improvements, but rather by the impact such progress has on the inputs and outputs of the system - the resultant decrease in required inputs to produce the same output or by an increase in realisable output given the same input.
 In the simplest terms, the ratio of realised output (what you reap when you sell) to the cost of input (what you invest in procuring inputs for your system) must be greater than 1.
-And it must be greater than 1 **and** in excess of what you might earn by doing something else with your money.
+And it must be greater than 1 *and* in excess of what you might earn by doing something else with your money.
 There are many terms in business to describe this phenomenon, including *Return on Investment (ROI), Rate of Return,* and *yield.*

 Of course this is a very simple measure and there are plenty of other contingencies and vagaries of which to take account when deciding what to do with your money.
 Long-term ROI, however, is a must.
 You must eventually get a decent and competitive return on your investment in order to justify investing in a business. *The value of output must eventually be greater than the cost of input.*

 [Interested?](http://www.businessdictionary.com/definition/return-on-investment-ROI.html)

 Let's do some very simple math here.
-If you dialed *7* in 1915 and asked my grandfather, Joseph Riordan Sr., what his ROI was for last year and he said "None of your &@#$%& business!" you would know that you had reached my grandfather.
+If you were in Oshawa and dialed *7* in 1915 and asked my grandfather, Joseph Riordan Sr., what his ROI was for last year and he replied that it was "None of your &@#$%& business!" you would know that you had reached my grandfather.
 If you were to get a chance to look at the books and found that a simple ROI was 1.03, for example, but that the interest charged by lenders on borrowed capital was 4%, you might conclude that, in the short term, Joe would be better off lending his money to someone and making 4% on it instead of running a dairy.
 The ratio of output/input (profit) was 1.03 and the ratio of input/output (cost) was 1.04.
 His money was better off somewhere else.
 And eventually it ended that way.
 Another local dairy gobbled up Riordan's Dairy and many others like it in an effort to increase ROI through scale.

 **Figure JD.
 ICT Value creation**